Lucy Northeast

 Operation Thorne (2017) Plymouth Crown Court

 High-profile six-week trial of a British woman who live-streamed sexual abuse of a very young child over Skype to another woman in San Francisco.
 Collaborative investigation between UK and FBI.
-Evidence from serving prisoner taken via live TV link from California over several days in which court sat from mid-afternoon to early evening, to accommodate time difference.
+Evidence from serving prisoner taken via live TV link from California over several days in which court sat from mid afternoon to early evening, to accommodate time difference.
 Further live evidence from FBI Agents.
 Accomplice evidence.
 Cross-examination of toxicologist and gynaecological surgeon called by the Defence.

 Lucy Northeast

-Senior Practice Manager - Crime, Regulatory & Sports
+Practice Director - Crime & Sports

 0117 930 9000